BurnOutTrader/fund-forge/ff_strategies/README.md

 If None we will use the unbuffered versions.
 The backtesting versions will try to simulate the event flow of their respective live handlers.

 The buffer takes effect in both back-testing and live trading.
 A lower buffer resolution will result in a slower backtest, don't go to low unless necessary, 30 to 100ms is fine for most cases.
 Any input <= 0 will default the buffer to 1ms.

 The buffering resolution of the strategy.
 If we are back testing, any data of a lower granularity will be consolidated into a single time slice.
 If our base data source is tick data, but we are trading only on 15min bars, then we can just set this to any Duration < 15 minutes and consolidate the tick data to ignore it in on_data_received().

 In live trading our strategy will capture the tick stream in a buffer and pass it to the strategy in the correct resolution/durations, this helps to prevent spamming our on_data_received() fn.
 In live: If we don't need to make strategy decisions on every tick, we can just consolidate the tick stream into buffered time slice events of a higher than instant resolution.

-This also helps us get consistent results between back testing and live trading and also reduces cpu load from constantly sending messages to our `fn on_data_received()`.
+This helps us get consistent results between back testing and live trading and also reduces cpu load from constantly sending messages to our `fn on_data_received()`.

-***Note: Since the backtest engine runs based on the buffer duration and not just historical data, you will see periods of no data during backtests where the println stops outputting over weekends or market close, it will shortly resume.
+***Note: Since the buffered backtest engine runs based on the buffer duration and not just historical data, you will see periods of no data during backtesting where the println stops outputting over weekends or market close, it will shortly resume.
 This can be overridden using fill_forward, but be aware you will then capture flat bars in your history***

 ```rust